FaiqRafii/DTahfidz/README.md

 ## Features

-- **User Authentication**: Login system for students and teachers (musyrif) using email and password.
-- **Profile Management**: Manage and update user profiles with personal information such as name, level, and email.
+### Musyrif Tahfidz (Quran Group Leader)
+- **Login Page**: Musyrif logs in using their account provided by the admin.
+If they don't have an account, they can register (or the account can be created by the admin).

+- **Main Page (Dashboard Musyrif)**:
-- **Halaqoh Information**: Musyrif can manage and track halaqoh details, including the number of students and the location.
+  1. **View Santri List**: Musyrif can view the list of students in the halaqoh they are leading.
-- **Presensi Santri**: Teachers can mark attendance for students during specific prayer times (Subuh and Malam).
+  2. **Student Attendance**: Musyrif can mark attendance for students every day.
-- **Setoran Hafalan**: Record and view hafalan progress for each student, including the starting and ending surah and ayah.
-- **Quran Surah List**: API integration to fetch a list of Quranic surahs for easier navigation.
-- **Date and Time Tracking**: Track specific memorization sessions based on the time of day (Subuh/Malam).
+  3. **Setoran Hafalan**: Musyrif can input daily memorization submissions from the students (e.g., Juz, Surah, and Ayah).
+  4. **Tahfidz Test Scores**: Musyrif can input the memorization test scores for each student.

+### Admin Tahfidz (Admin)
+- **Login Page**: Admin logs in using a special admin account.
+Admin cannot register from the application; accounts are manually created by the system.

+- **Main Page (Dashboard Admin)**:
+  1. **Input New Santri Data**: Admin can add new students (name, nis, halaqoh, and musyrif).
+  2. **Input New Musyrif Data**: Admin can add new musyrif and assign tahfidz halaqoh groups to them.
+  3. **View Hafalan Reports**: Admin can view memorization progress and test scores of all musyrif's students.
+  4. **View Student Attendance**: Admin can monitor student attendance on a daily basis.

+### Profile / Settings
+- **Change Password**: Users (musyrif/admin) can update their password through the settings page.

 ---

 ## Tech Stack

-- **Frontend**: Flutter
+- **Frontend**: Flutter (Dart)
 - **State Management**: Provider, Stateful Widgets
-- **Backend (API)**: Local JSON data and Quran API for surah information.
+- **Backend (API)**: Local JSON data for user and memorization records, Quran API for dynamic surah fetching.
-- **Authentication**: Local user authentication with stored credentials.
-- **Database**: Local JSON storage for user and memorization data.
-- **Design**: Material Design principles for an intuitive user experience.
+- **Design**: Material Design principles for intuitive navigation and a seamless user experience.

 ---